Skip til primært indhold

 Eligible costs

-- Reimbursement of salary to the home institution of the international researcher.
+• Travel expenses at economy class to and from the home institution of the international researcher.

 Please note the following:

-- All visitors including for Short Stays at OUH must take out the necessary insurance policies in their home country, e.g. for travel and health.
-It is possible to use the funding from the Internationalisation Fund as reimbursement of cost for necessary insurance policies.
+• All visitors including for Short Stays at OUH must take out and fund the necessary insurance policies in their home country, e.g. for travel and health.

 Non eligible costs